 Lost Creek is a tiny town located in the state of West Virginia.
 With a population of 342 people and just one neighborhood, Lost Creek is the 225th largest community in West Virginia.
-Much of the housing stock in Lost Creek was built prior to World War II, making it one of the older and more historic towns in the country.
+Lost Creek has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-Lost Creek is a blue-collar town, with 38.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Lost Creek, you'll notice that it is more blue-collar than most other communities in America.
+38.10% of Lost Creek’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Lost Creek is a town of professionals, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Lost Creek who work in healthcare (13.23%), community and social services (8.47%), and personal care services (6.35%).

 Overall, Lost Creek’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.